shanefolden/4OnTheCouchTracker/README.md

 # 4OnTheCouchTracker
 Author: Shane Folden - footballshane@gmail.com
+4 on the couch - psudedonym tracker

 After playing a couple rounds of 4 on the couch I got bored of playing so I made this tracker during game 3 to figure out who everyone is with minimal thinking.
-Tracker for who everyone is in 4 on the couch\

-Made with java
+Made with java.

-Just input all the participants at the top.
+Input all the participants one by one at the top.

 Each time a move is made, enter who called the name, what name was called, and who ended up moving